gXLg/lil-dolbaeb/README.md

 There are some predefined functions and new functions may be created.

-The parser consumes one functions at a time, executes it and then repeats the process until no more functions can be consumed.
+The parser consumes one function at a time, executes it and then repeats the process until no more functions can be consumed.
 This allows functions to have dynamic amount